Sigma-Ratings/api-docs/source/index.html.md

 # Overview

-Sigma's Risk Scoring API is Sigma's first API endpoint and brings together over 50 proprietary risk indicators (flags) to derive scores and provide access to key risk related data on 300 million companies worldwide.
-You can use the Risk Scoring endpoint to prioritize investigations and diligence by accessing a summary and score for any entity name.
+The Sigma Ratings API is designed to give our programmatic access to our risk intelligence data so that it may be easily integrated into internal systems and databases.

-We have language bindings in Shell!
-You can view code examples in the dark area to the right.
+Our RESTful API returns a JSON dataset.
+Sigma language bindings are in Shell.
+Code examples can be viewed in the dark area to the right.

 # Authentication

 The Sigma API uses Basic Authentication to access the API.

-To obtain an API key please contact our client support team.
+To obtain an API key please contact our client support team @ Support@sigmaratings.com

 ## Basic Authentication